Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-cheap-glitch/text.md

 &nbsp;

 ## How can Integer Overflow-Underflow happened?
-There are many factor how it can happened, here are some of them, ranging from the compiler version to the low level code like `inline assembly`
+There are many factor how it can happened, here are some of them, ranging from the compiler version to the low level code like *inline assembly* &nbsp;
+&nbsp;

 ### Solidity Version